 Despite the march of technology, books still arouse a sense of childlike wonderment in me.
-When I pick up a new book I never cease to marvel at the time, commitment and talent that’s gone into bringing the razor-sharp pages into being.
+When I pick up a new book I never cease to marvel at the time, commitment and talent that’s gone into bringing the razor-edged pages into being.
 In their own way, books are works of art.
 I cannot bear to part with them, nor can I resist rescuing unloved books from second-hand shops, which is why I have so many of them.

 Over the last few years collecting books has become an obsession.
 I won’t pretend to you that I’m very good at reading the books I collect, in fact I’m hopeless at finding the time, but I keep collecting in the vain hope that one day I might break a leg or be otherwise confined to the house for long enough to enjoy a sustained period of reading indulgence.

-In April 2015 I got the chance to buy a small property backing on to my home, The Watch House.
+In April 2015 I had an opportunity to buy a small cottage backing on to The Watch House.
 This presented me with a once-in-a-lifetime opportunity to extend my home, creating new bedrooms and a bathroom on the first floor.
 I already had two living rooms and a dining room, so what was I to do with the additional ground floor space?
 Looking around at the stacks of books cluttering every surface, it didn’t take long to reach the conclusion that a library would not only be a stately addition to my humble fisherman’s cottage, but also a practical one.